arangodb/docs/3.10/arangosearch-search-highlighting.md

 using this path description.

 The `offsets` are a list of offset pairs, one for every match.
-Each pair is an array with two numbers, with the start and end offset of the match.
+Each pair is an array with two numbers, with the start offset and length of the match.
 There can be multiple matches per path.
 You can optionally cap how many matches are collected per path by setting limits when calling the `OFFSET_INFO()` function.

 {% hint 'warning' %}
-The offsets describe the positions in bytes, not characters.
+The start offsets and lengths describe the positions in bytes, not characters.
 You may need to account for characters encoded using multiple bytes.
 {% endhint %}

 ### Term and phrase search with highlighting